Image

 • Class B Felony: In Webster County, MO, if child abuse results in considerable physical or emotional injury – such as lasting impairment or psychological damage – it’s escalated to a Class B felony, with sentences of 5 to 15 years, requiring at least 5 years served before parole is possible.

-Important Points to Consider in Your Webster County, MO Child Abuse & Neglect Case
+Key Factors in to Consider in Your Webster County, MO Child Abuse & Neglect Case

-Allegations of child abuse and neglect in Webster County, MO often stem from reports made be family members, friends, or neighbors who claim to have observed abusive behavior.
-These individuals may exaggerate or even fabricate details about what they saw or heard.
+In Webster County, MO, child abuse and neglect cases frequently arise from claims by relatives, acquaintances, or neighbors who allege they witnessed concerning behavior.
+At times, these accounts may be exaggerated or even intentionally misrepresented.
 With decades of experience, the Combs Waterkotte Webster County, MO child abuse & neglect lawyers are well-versed in thoroughly investigating these claims and safeguarding clients’ rights in and around Webster County, MO.
 Some important factors in any child abuse or neglect case are:

 • In cases where a physician, police officer, or law enforcement official in Webster County, MO suspects that a child is at risk due to illness, injury, or hazardous surroundings, they may request that a juvenile officer place the child in protective custody.
 If it appears that the child is in imminent danger or facing severe physical harm, medical and law enforcement personnel are permitted to take temporary protective custody without the need for consent from the child’s parent or legal guardian.